Birmingham Parks Stars launch

 - Witton Lodge Community Association.

 The benefits green spaces provide is called Natural Capital.
-For Birmingham it has been estimated there is approximately £11 billion worth of value in green spaces over a 25 year period. £4 billion of this is linked to wellbeing in the population over.
-However, there is a challenge to help other parts of the Council not directly responsible for parks and green spaces to realise these benefits and reconsider how they currently value these assets for the good of residents.
+For Birmingham it has been estimated there is approximately £11 billion worth of value in green spaces over a 25 year period, and £4 billion of this is linked to wellbeing in the population.

 - A more positive perception and attitude towards green spaces in the community, within BCC departments and across the senior leadership team